Big Bear's 2017 Special Events

-Each weekend you can count on any number of things to do at one of Big Bear's special events happening in the Valley, whether it's the call of brass horns, the cadence of thumping drums, the electric twang of a steel guitar or harmonious voices of a theatrical chorus line.
-It might be lively characters in 16th century costumes causing a mighty stir at the Big Bear Renaissance Faire, or it could be a troupe of tiny tots dressed in lederhosen and dirndls prancing around to polka music at the Big Bear Oktoberfest, or perhaps it's a cowboy posse gathered around a campfire at the Big Bear Cowboy Gathering, telling original stories and keeping the audience spellbound.
+Each weekend you can count on any number of things to do at one of Big Bear's special events happening in the Valley.
+It might be lively characters in 16th century costumes causing a mighty stir at the Big Bear Renaissance Faire, or it could be a troupe of tiny tots dressed in lederhosen and dirndls prancing around to polka music at the Big Bear Oktoberfest.
 One thing is for certain, there are plenty of Big Bear special events to keep you entertained.
+For a complete list of all Big Bear events, visit the Event Calendar.

 BIG BEAR SETS THE STAGE